nemekath/secure-cert-tools/SESSION_ENCRYPTION_GUIDE.md

 ## Overview

-The session-based encryption feature provides enterprise-grade protection for private keys by using browser-session-specific encryption.
-This prevents malicious root access from recovering plaintext private keys while maintaining the existing architecture and user experience.
+The session-based encryption feature provides enhanced protection for private keys by using browser-session-specific encryption.
+This reduces the risk of malicious root access recovering plaintext private keys while maintaining the existing architecture and user experience.

 ## How It Works